ansarirayyan/SultanBot/README.md

 # To-Do List
 * make a separate file for all the functions [like in awaaz](https://raw.githubusercontent.com/ansarirayyan/awaaz/master/python/actions.py)
 * mute after a certain amount of instances where the user in question uses profanity
-* change color of embeds to an exact hex code (low-priority)
 * maybe utilize the `Issues` tab to track to-dos and stuff, as well as post all the ideas from my tiny journal while I'm at it (low-priority)